linikerunk/voxus-invest/README.md

 ### API Routes:
 ✔️ Route to register a new client.
 (It's called user within API and database)
-✔️ Route to validate a reseller login and obtain a JWT token.
+✔️ [optional] Route to validate a reseller login and obtain a JWT token.
-✔️ Route to register a new investment.
+✔️ Route to register a new product.
-✔️ Route to filter the datetime of investment was bought.
+✔️ Route to launch products by date and time and quantity.
-✔️ Route to list the investments.
+✔️ Route to consult salesperson data commission in a given period.

 ### Technical resources:
-✔️ Interactive documentation with OpenAPI (swagger)
+✔️ [optional] Interactive documentation with (swagger)
-✔️ Documentation with Redoc
-✔️ JWT authentication
+✔️ [optional] JWT authentication
-✔️ Asynchronous database layer (both MySQL and SqLite)
+✔️ Database PostgreSQL
 ✔️ Database Migrations
 ✔️ Micro-services with front-end with React to consume back-end